What is the most appropriate Superannuation Fund in Australia

 The most appropriate Superannuation fund in Australia for any transferred funds; for example an Industry, Retail Fund or Self Managed Superannuation Fund (SMSF) is going to be a function of several considerations, including;

-- The size of the funds transferred; as a rule of thumb the additional running costs of a SMSF probably means that it is not cost efficient for a fund balance below AUD250,000.
+- The size of the funds transferred; as a rule of thumb the establishment and running costs associated with a SMSF probably means that it is not cost efficient for a fund balance below AUD250,000.
 If your reason for establishing a SMSF is to provide the flexibility to invest in property, bear in mind that restrictions might exist in terms of the use of transferred funds - for example, QROPS funds may not generally be invested directly in real estate.

 - The performance and cost efficiency of the relevant funds

 - The role you wish to play in the management of your funds.
-If you wish to have the maximum involvement and flexibility in terms of how your funds are invested and managed a SMSF would probably be the best fit, although public funds are cost effective and provide a wide spectrum of features suiting the passive to reasonably active investor; and access to benefits such as group life insurance.
+If you wish to have the maximum involvement and flexibility in terms of how your funds are invested and managed a SMSF would probably be the best fit, although public/industry funds are cost effective and now provide a wide spectrum of features suiting the passive to reasonably active investor; together with access to benefits such as group life insurance.

 - Whether you have a financial planner who manages your superannuation in concert with other investments and would like them to be on a common platform, and